NVIDIA/ai-assisted-annotation-client/docs/build.rst

   $ apt-get update
   $ apt-get install -y --no-install-recommends doxygen
-  $ pip install --upgrade sphinx sphinx-rtd-theme nbsphinx exhale breathe numpy requests_toolbelt nibabel future
+  $ pip install --upgrade sphinx sphinx-rtd-theme nbsphinx exhale breathe SimpleITK numpy

 Then use Sphinx to build the documentation into the build/html directory::